4th. Sensors and data

 The following example sets a dashboard HD camera.

 # Find the blueprint of the sensor. blueprint = world.get_blueprint_library().find('sensor.camera.rgb') # Modify the attributes of the blueprint to set image resolution and field of view. blueprint.set_attribute('image_size_x', '1920') blueprint.set_attribute('image_size_y', '1080') blueprint.set_attribute('fov', '110') # Set the time in seconds between sensor captures blueprint.set_attribute('sensor_tick', '1.0')

 attachment_type, are crucial.
 Sensors should be attached to a parent actor, usually a vehicle, to follow it around and gather the information.
 The attachment type will determine how its position is updated regarding said vehicle.

 - Rigid attachment.
 Movement is strict regarding its parent location.
-Cameras may show "little hops" as the position updated is not eased.
+This is the proper attachment to retrieve data from the simulation.

 transform = carla.Transform(carla.Location(x=0.8, z=1.7)) sensor = world.spawn_actor(blueprint, transform, attach_to=my_vehicle)